 The GamePort.java interface defines the primary entry point for initiating and resolving gameplay logic.
 It acts as a boundary between the controller layer and the application logic, exposing methods such as starting a game and submitting a user's guess.
 This abstraction enables the controller to remain decoupled from the specific implementation of the game protocol.
 In this architecture, GamePort serves as the contract that enforces the structure of the commit-reveal interaction, including generating the commitment hash, retrieving the result of the dice roll, and returning the necessary data for client-side verification.

-port.primary.user — User Command and Query Boundaries
+port.primary.user — User Command and Query Ports

 The interfaces UserCommandPort.java, UserQueryPort.java, and UserValidationPort.java define the contract for all primary operations related to user management.
 UserCommandPort includes methods for registering new users or modifying existing user data.
 UserQueryPort provides access to user retrieval operations, such as finding users by username, often used during login and authentication.
 UserValidationPort isolates logic that checks business rules, such as ensuring a user is in a valid state before game interaction.
 By separating command, query, and validation responsibilities, the system adheres to the principles of clean architecture and improves maintainability and testability.

-port.secondary.game — Game Infrastructure Abstractions
+port.secondary.game — Game Infrastructure Ports

 GamePersistencePort.java defines how game results are stored and retrieved from persistence mechanisms, typically implemented using JPA.
 This allows the application layer to remain unaware of the underlying database technology.
 RandomResourceGeneratorPort.java abstracts the generation of random values used in the game protocol.
 By delegating randomness to a port, the application can be easily tested with fixed seeds or mocked values, ensuring consistent and reproducible behavior in test scenarios.
 These abstractions are essential for supporting a fair and secure dice game without binding the core logic to low-level implementations.

-port.secondary.security — Cryptographic Hashing Interface
+port.secondary.security — Cryptographic Hashing Ports

 The HashingPort.java interface provides a contract for computing cryptographic hashes used in the commit-reveal phase of the protocol.
 It allows the game logic to delegate hash generation without being tied to a specific algorithm or library.
 This separation ensures that hash functions can be easily swapped or upgraded (e.g., from SHA-256 to SHA-3) without altering the main protocol logic.
 It contributes to the cryptographic modularity of the system.

-port.secondary.user — User Persistence Boundary
+port.secondary.user — User Persistence Ports

 UserPersistencePort.java defines methods required to interact with persistent user data.
 It abstracts database operations such as saving new users, retrieving users by ID or username, and updating their state.
 This interface enables the application and domain layers to remain fully decoupled from JPA or any specific persistence technology.
 It supports clean separation of concerns and enables easy mocking during tests, reinforcing the architectural boundary between domain logic and infrastructure.

-application.service.game — Gameplay Logic Orchestration
+application.service.game — Gameplay Logic Implementation

 GameService.java is the central class responsible for orchestrating the backend logic of the fair dice game.
 It implements the GamePort interface and coordinates the commit-reveal protocol by generating a dice roll, producing a server-side random string, and computing a commitment hash using the HashingPort.
 It also manages user state transitions during gameplay, enforcing one active game session per user.
 This class ensures that the hash returned to the client reflects a pre-committed roll and enables later validation by storing the random values and roll within the user entity.
 It integrates services such as RandomResourceGeneratorPort and UserPersistencePort, reflecting the clean separation of responsibilities defined by the architecture.